 The European Research Council (ERC) funds frontier research and ideas.
 Research projects should be novel and ground breaking with a significant element of risk, conducted by excellent Principal Investigators (PIs) and their teams.
 Grants are awarded to researchers working in Europe, across all diciplines.

-Researchers with funding from ERC grants at UiB
+Researchers with ERC grants at UiB

 ERC Starting Grant